simplifylearning101/dsa_with_cpp/README.md

 Weekly fun project: A mini-project to apply what you've learned, showcasing your understanding (e.g., via GitHub submission).
 You will form a group, work on project and present it to rest of the cohort members.

-## Prerequisite
+## Before we start
-1. You need to have a local environement setup to run Cpp programs.
+1. Do you have a local environement run Cpp programs?
+If not, reachout to tech coodinator for help (details below)
-2. You should have familarity with git and have a repo in github.
+2. Are you familiar with git and github?
+If not, reachout to tech coodinator for help.
+3. Create a github repo so that you can showcase your work, dedication and commitment.

+## Coordinators
+- Tech: Adit Kadagadakai
+- Logistics: Ashwini

 ## Roadmap
 ### Week 0: Theme - [Revising C++ Fundamentals](https://github.com/simplifylearning101/dsa_with_cpp/blob/main/week0/)